zognin/tp/docs/UserGuide.md

 * `RECIPE_PRICE` should be positive and less than $2500.00.

 * The updated recipe must not be a duplicate of another existing recipe in the recipe bookmarks. <br>
-  i.e. Updated recipe and the other existing recipe must not have the same `NAME`, list of ingredients and `PRICE`.
+  i.e. Updated recipe and the other existing recipe must not have the same `RECIPE_NAME`, list of ingredients and `RECIPE_PRICE`.

 * To edit a recipe's ingredient list, refer to [Adding a recipe ingredient](#462-adding-a-recipe-ingredient-add-ri) and [Deleting a recipe ingredient](#464-deleting-a-recipe-ingredient-delete-ri).